August 2016 — September 2016

 Day Eight: Seaforth Channel, Bella Bella, Denny Island

 We sailed down the Seaforth Channel on our way to Bella Bella, where the Odyssey would wait until we had all left on our respective flights.
 I alone would remain in the rainforest overnight, having been unable to squeeze myself onto any of the planes departing that day.
 Claude, our cook, prepared a light breakfast of fruit and granola — our first ‘relief’ from the heavy, but fabulous gourmet food we had enjoyed three meals a day for the last week.
-Truthfully, Claude’s cooking is worth mentioning — every single day, she prepared a luxurious smorgasbord of salmon steak, ling cod, pecan salad, artichoke dip, ginger cake and other tasty treats made from the finest ingredients (organic whenever possible).
+Truthfully, Claude’s cooking is worth mentioning — every single day, she prepared a luxurious smorgasbord of salmon steak, ling cod, pecan salad, artichoke dip, ginger cake and other tasty treats made from the finest ingredients.
 We had been treated VERY well by the crew during our trip, and I take my hat off to Bluewater Adventures for arranging everything.

-As we neared our final destination, Captain Neil called us back into the deckhouse.
+As we neared our final destination, Captain Neil called us into the deckhouse.
 He pulled out a large, beaded eagle feather — another one of his traditions — to be passed around as we each shared our reflections from the week.
-Voices quavered as they attempted to describe the magic of the rainforest, and I’m almost certain I saw a tear or two welling up in someone’s eyes.
+Voices quavered as they attempted to describe the magic of the rainforest, and I’m almost certain I saw a tear or two well up in someone’s eyes.
 The rainforest affects everyone in very distinct and deeply personal ways, but all of us were first and foremost, overcome with gratitude.

-And these gifts, one after the other, drew us all to one conclusion: Places like this need to be protected, not only for the wildlife and Indigenous people who call them home, but for the very sake of our humanity.
+These gifts, one after the other, drew us all to one conclusion: Places like this need to be protected, not only for the wildlife and Indigenous people who call them home, but for the very sake of our humanity.

 A BEACON OF HOPE FOR THE WORLD

 We anchored in Bella Bella just before lunch.
-Our crowd grew thinner as people left in twos and threes to catch their flights back to Vancouver, New York, and Washington, and when there was nobody left on the boat but me, Captain Neil took the Odyssey to Denny Island, which had a hotel and restaurant that could accommodate me overnight.
+Our crowd grew thinner as people left in twos and threes to catch their flights back to Vancouver, New York and Washington, and when there was nobody left on the boat but me, Captain Neil took the Odyssey to Denny Island, which had a hotel and restaurant that could accommodate me overnight.

 The place was just as quiet and sparsely populated as Bella Bella.
-Apart from the Shearwater Resort and Marina, which had a gift shop, bar, coin laundry, and tiny grocery store, there really wasn’t much to it.
+Apart from the Shearwater Resort and Marina, which had a gift shop, bar, laundromat, and grocery store, there really wasn’t much to it.
 I checked into the Whisky Cove B&B, a few kilometres away from the commercial centre, and was thrilled to find myself in an immaculately furnished log cabin complete with an ocean view, outdoor hot tub, and whiny resident tabby cat.
-The place smelled of coffee and cedar, and I was alone for the first time in a week of sleeping with a roommate in a cabin the size of a refrigerator.
+The place smelled of coffee and cedar, and I was alone for the first time in a week of sleeping with a roommate in a cabin the size of a large refrigerator.
 I celebrated my privacy by jumping on the king-size bed, and taking a long, hot shower.

 I grabbed a map from the coffee table, and jogged the few kilometres back to Shearwater, where I found Neil, Caroline, Claude, and Jesse prepping the Odyssey for the next group of passengers.
-We had a beer together and said our final goodbyes, and I headed to the Fisherman’s Bar & Grill, where I wrote the very first sentence of this blog: Humanity has been keeping time for thousands of years.
+We had a beer together and said our final goodbyes, and I headed to the Fisherman’s Bar & Grill, where I wrote the very first sentence of this blog: Humans have been keeping time for thousands of years.